Ludolab/cmuctp.github.io/about.md

 ---
 layout: page
-title: About DIG
+title: About the CTP
-subtitle: Learn more about the Data Interaction Group at Carnegie Mellon University.
+subtitle: Learn more about the Center for Transformational Play at Carnegie Mellon University.
-description: Learn more about the Data Interaction Group at Carnegie Mellon University.
+description: Learn more about the Center for Transformational Play at Carnegie Mellon University.
 ---

 ## What Motivates Us